bibigon812/bibigon812-users/README.md

 * ssh_authorized_keys
   (Array[Struct[{ 'type' => String[1], 'key' => String[1] }]])
   (defaults to: []) — Contains the tuple with ssh type and key.

-## Limitations

-This is where you list OS compatibility, version compatibility, etc. If there are Known Issues, you might want to include them under their own heading here.

-## Development

-Since your module is awesome, other users will want to play with it.
-Let them know what the ground rules for contributing are.

-## Release Notes/Contributors/Etc. **Optional**

-If you aren't using changelog, put your release notes here (though you should consider using changelog).
-You can also add any additional sections you feel are necessary or important to include here.
-Please use the `## ` header.